-200+ attendees for CEG's "Follow the Money" event, including those representing over two dozen federal agencies, offices of elected officials in the House and Senate, state and local agencies (California Department of Finance, Colorado Department of Human Services, Commonwealth education institutions, and private sector organizations.
+200+ attendees for CEG's "Follow the Money" event, including those representing over two dozen federal agencies, offices of elected officials in the House and Senate. state and local agencies (California Department of Finance, Colorado Department of Human Services, Commonwealth Of Massachusetts), media organizations, higher education institutions, and private sector organizations.